Runframe

 offsetintegerPagination offset (default 0)

-statusstring[]Filter by status name (repeatable)
+statusstring[]Filter by canonical status value (repeatable)

 severitystring[]Filter by severity (repeatable)

-assigned_tostring (UUID)Filter by current assignee
+assigned_tostring (email)Filter by current assignee email

 created_afterstring (ISO 8601)Only incidents created at or after this timestamp